Neil Jones (dancer): Personal life

 Jones was born in the British Army Camp in Münster, West Germany.

 Jones married fellow Strictly Come Dancing professional dancer Katya Jones (née Sokolova) in August 2013.
 During the 2018 series, media interest in Katya's relationship with her series partner Seann Walsh led to both publicly apologising for their conduct after a video and photos of the two kissing were published.
 After six years of marriage, on 18 August 2019, Neil and Katya announced their separation.
 The Walsh incident was partly blamed for the split, but the couple insisted they would remain friends and would both continue to appear on Strictly.
 He confirmed in August 2020 that he was in a new relationship, his partner was later revealed to be Colombian dancer Luisa Eusse.
 In December 2020 Jones and Eusse parted.

 In late August 2022, Jones and Love Island contestant Chyna Mills appeared on a red carpet together leading to speculation of a relationship, which was later confirmed in September.
 In April 2023, the couple announced that they were engaged and expecting their first child.
-The couple’s first child, Havana, was born in October 2023.
+Their daughter, Havana, was born in October 2023.
+Jones and Mills were married on 1 July 2026 at the Old Marylebone Town Hall in London.